Frank S. Alexander

 Qin B and Han S S (2013) Emerging polycentricity in Beijing: evidence from housing price variations, 2001-05.
 Urban Studies 50(10): 2006-2023.

-Director of the Program for Religion and Social Policy Research
+Professor; Program Director, Program for Religion and Social Policy Research

 Areas of Interest

-Associate Professor in the Department of Near Eastern Languages and Civilizations (NELC)
+Professor in the Department of Near Eastern Languages and Civilizations (NELC)